mikeqfu/pyhelpers/docs/source/quick-start.rst

 .. _`Jupyter Notebook`: https://jupyter.org/
 .. _`IPython.display.Image`: https://ipython.readthedocs.io/en/stable/api/generated/IPython.display.html#IPython.display.Image

-To delete ``"pyhelpers_tutorial\"`` and the download directory ``"pyhelpers_tutorial\images\"``, again, we can use the function :py:func:`~pyhelpers.dirs.delete_dir`:
+To delete ``"pyhelpers_tutorial\"`` and the download directory ``"pyhelpers_tutorial\images\"``, again, we can use the function :func:`~pyhelpers.dirs.delete_dir`:

 .. code-block:: python

     >>> delete_dir(path_to_dir, confirmation_required=False, verbose=True)
     Deleting "pyhelpers_tutorial\" ...
 Done.

 Setting the parameter ``confirmation_required=False`` can allow us to delete the directory straightaway without having to type ``yes`` to confirm the action.
-This is actually implemented through the function :py:func:`~pyhelpers.ops.confirmed`, which is also from the module :py:mod:`pyhelpers.ops` and can be helpful especially when we'd like to impose a manual confirmation before proceeding with certain actions.
+This is actually implemented through the function :func:`~pyhelpers.ops.confirmed`, which is also from the module :mod:`pyhelpers.ops` and can be helpful especially when we'd like to impose a manual confirmation before proceeding with certain actions.
 For example:

 .. code-block:: python